A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Conclusion

 A machine learning model is developed to classify wake structures behind an oscillating foil in the energy harvesting regime of flapping foil kinematics.
 The goal of the paper is to utilize the machine learning algorithm to sort and classify wake modes using the vorticity fields downstream of the oscillating foil and correlate the kinematics with associated wake patterns.
 This model gives insight on wake similarity among various foil kinematics, which is important to build predictive models of oscillating foil arrays for energy harvesting.

 Data is obtained through simulations of oscillating foils at $46$ unique kinematics, and time-dependent vorticity flow fields are extracted at equal times across three simulation cycles to form a total of $23,692$ samples.
-Based on previous work by Ribeiro et al. \cite{RibeiroFranck2021}, three initial classes are defined based on values of the relative angle of attack, $\alpha_{T/4}$.
+Based on previous work \cite{RibeiroFranck2021}, three initial classes are defined based on values of the relative angle of attack, $\alpha_{T/4}$.
 The classification model consists of four convolutional layers and $90$ LSTM units applied on multiple input sequences of five samples each.
-The model's output consist of three neurons corresponding to the groups `A', `B', `C'.
-After the model is trained and tuned, the average test accuracy among all folds is $92\%$ with the majority of foil kinematics showing a label mismatch percentage less than $50\%$ between actual and predicted, which shows the model is able to properly discern wakes among classes.
+The model's output consist of three neurons corresponding to the classes A, B, C. After the model is trained and tuned, the average test accuracy among all folds is $92\%$ with the majority of foil kinematics showing a label mismatch percentage less than $50\%$ between actual and predicted, demonstrating the model's ability to discern wakes among classes.

-Although the classification model discerns the data into three classes, these are assumed to correlate with only one parameter, $\alpha_{T/4}$, and group boundaries based on a single vortex analysis, which give a biased relationship between wakes and kinematics.
-Therefore, an unsupervised approach, which does not require any prelabelling, is performed through a CAE clustering algorithm applied to the vorticity wake images.
-The results indicate that four clusters are optimal, instead of three that were originally proposed.
-Furthermore, each cluster can be correlated with an $\alpha_{T/4}$ range, which is the same parameter initially used to divide the classes in the supervised model.
+Although the classification model is successful in finding wake patterns the class divisions are predetermined by the researcher, and assumed to correlate with only one parameter, $\alpha_{T/4}$, thus biasing the relationship between wake structure and flapping kinematics.
+Therefore, an unsupervised approach is performed through a CAE clustering algorithm, which does not require any prelabelling or bias.
+The results indicate that there is still a strong correlation with $\alpha_{T/4}$, and that clusters naturally align with this kinematic parameter.
+Furthermore, analysis shows that four clusters are optimal instead of three that were originally proposed.

 In summary, the clustering model provided validation that $\alpha_{T/4}$ was a predictive kinematic parameter for wake structure, and outlined an additional grouping previously undetected by the researcher.
 A final configuration of four new classes is proposed which results in an average fold accuracy of $91\%$ using the classification algorithm.
-The four updated classes offer new physical insight on wake patterns within each range of foil kinematics based on vortex strength and oscillatory wake structure.
+The four classes offer new physical insight on wake patterns within each range of foil kinematics based on vortex strength and oscillatory wake structure.
+Further analysis is performed in the class with the highest $\alpha_{T/4}$ values and additional wake patterns are obtained that could not be captured by either the classification or clustering algorithms.
+This research builds upon the knowledge of how wake patterns and kinematics are correlated, which is instrumental in developing predictive models of oscillating foil arrays in which vortex wakes directly impact the energy harvesting of downstream foils.